Jorge-Ortiz-Mata/Omniauth-Google/README.md

 ### Master key.

-You should create a RAILS_MASTER_KEY variable and add the master key located in your config folder.
+You have to create a RAILS_MASTER_KEY variable and add the master key located in your config folder.

 ### Deploying.